GiuliaGhisolfi/ProteinSynthesis/README.md

 The process is modeled by the `EukaryoticCell` class, which coordinates transcription and translation through its components: the `Nucleus` class handles transcription, while the `Ribosome` class manages translation.

 The throughput of DNA sequences processed concurrently during protein synthesis is regulated by the `Resource` object.
 Transcription relies on the availability of `RNA_polymerase` as a critical resource, while translation demands ribosomes and `RNA_transfer` molecules with the appropriate anticodons.
-Additionally, nucleotides are crucial resources present throughout the process.
+Additionally, `Nucleotides` are crucial resources present throughout the process.

 All resources have been integrated into the simulation framework through extensions of `SimPy`'s resource or container classes.